 - One bin liner of bras to Against Breast Cancer

-We run a number of outreach programmes that see local primary school children come to the College to make use of the outstanding facilities on offer.
+We run a number of wider-community based programmes that see local primary school children come to the College to make use of the outstanding facilities on offer.
 These include sports events such as netball, cross-country and cricket run by our staff and well supported by our pupils who act as referees, stewards and marshals.

 The Exploring Science workshops at the Blackburn Science Centre invite children aged 8 to 11 to get involved in practical science experiments with our Sixth Formers on hand to support our teaching staff.
 More than 800 primary school children take part across these events.

 Other activities see our pupils go out into the local community and make a difference.
-For example, over 60 pupils through the Voluntary Service Programme volunteer at the John Simonds Trust at Rushall Farm and Ufton Court Educational Trust.
+For example, over 60 pupils through the Community Service Programme volunteer at the John Simonds Trust at Rushall Farm and Ufton Court Educational Trust.

 The ABC to Read initiative trains pupils up as ‘paired readers’ who go into local primary schools to help children improve their reading proficiency through literacy games.
 The Apollo 5 Young Leaders programme run music workshops at partner schools culminating in the ‘Big Sing’ with all children joining our pupils and Apollo 5 in the College Chapel.